 - Motorhomes and campervans.
 A vehicle originally manufactured as a campervan or motorhome.

 - Registering as a RAW will be simplified.
 Workshops will now only need to establish certain workshop particulars and achieve ISO 9000 quality management systems certification.

-- Sample vehicle testing and modification requirements will be reduced, including removal of the current requirements that serviceable catalytic converters and tires be replaced, and reduction of emissions testing requirements for sample vehicles that are from countries with similar emissions standards as Australia.
+- Sample vehicle testing and modification requirements will be reduced, including removal of the current requirements that serviceable catalytic converters and tyres be replaced, and reduction of emissions testing requirements for sample vehicles that are from countries with similar emissions standards as Australia.

 - The limits on the number of vehicles that can be processed by each workshop will be removed.

-- The industry code of practice for left-to right-hand drive conversions will be updated to take into account modern vehicle construction and design methods.
+- The industry code of practice for left-to-right-hand drive conversions will be updated to take into account modern vehicle construction and design methods.